 Every time I am in need of an inspiration I look up to the mountains.
-Do you know why ?
-Their beauty, mystery, stillness and transcendence is matchless.
+Do you know why?
+Their beauty, mystery, stillness, and transcendence is matchless.
 Whenever I climb a mountain I see a valley below and it’s the valley of peace & harmony.

-With these thoughts in my mind I began my next journey to a village hidden in the dense forests of magnificent Parvati Valley, Grahan.
-I always seek to explore the lesser known areas of himachal as the journey to such destinations is always fruitful.
+With these thoughts in my mind, I began my next journey to a village hidden in the dense forests of magnificent Parvati Valley, Grahan.
+I always seek to explore the lesser known areas of Himachal as the journey to such destinations is always fruitful.
 Grahan is a beguiling village whose name literally means “eclipse” and has adopted the eclipse’s characteristic obscurity.
 The village is located north of the famous hippie town of Kasol in Parvati valley at an altitude of about 7700 feet.

 Day 1: 06.10.2018

 We started our journey from Chandigarh on 5th October at 10:40 PM.
-HRTC buses are best mode to travel to himachal and I prefer to travel by normal ones as the fresh air circulation makes your journey easy.
+HRTC buses are the best mode to travel to Himachal and I prefer to travel by normal ones as the fresh air circulation makes your journey easy.
 We reached Bhuntar in the morning at 6:30 AM.
-The bridge leading the way to Kasol had got damaged because of which we have to board an another bus to reach Kasol.
+The bridge leading the way to Kasol had got damaged because of which we have to board another bus to reach Kasol.
 As we had to trek the same day we thought of getting freshen up at the Bhuntar itself.
 We then boarded a bus from Bhuntar to Kasol at about 8:25 AM and we reached Kasol at 10:15 PM.
 As you enter Kasol you will find hippies in tattered clothes over tattooed bodies all around.
 After having our breakfast we started our trek at about 10:40 AM.
 We asked a few locals about the trek route and they guided us on the right path.

 The hike to Grahan starts from the Kasol itself along the bridge.
 The bridge separates old Kasol and new Kasol.
 The moment you lay your steps on the trail the beautiful Parvati river welcomes you with its gushing water running alongside the rocky trail.